 In this CFO Survey, I found the following to be the most notable excerpts:

-The CFO survey contains the Optimism Index chart, showing U.S. Optimism (with regard to the economy) at 60, as seen below:
+The CFO survey contains two Optimism Index chart, with the bottom chart showing U.S. Optimism (with regard to the economy) at 65, as seen below:

 It should be interesting to see how well the CFOs predict business and economic conditions going forward.
 I discussed various aspects of this, and the importance of these predictions, in the July 9, 2010 post titled “The Business Environment”.